-The Proposed Scheme will significantly enhance travel by public transport by providing bus priority as well as improved pedestrian and cycling infrastructure.
-Currently this access corridor is characterised by traffic congestion and, while there are existing bus lanes on the majority of the route, buses and cyclists are competing for space with the general traffic, impacting on the attractiveness for pedestrians, cyclists and bus users of these sustainable transport modes.
+The Proposed Scheme will significantly enhance travel by public transport by providing bus priority as well as improved pedestrian and cycling infrastructure on both Blackrock to / from the City Centre and Nutley Lane to / from the City Centre.
+Currently, these access corridors are characterised by traffic congestion along certain sections, and bus lanes and cycling infrastructure are only provided intermittently.
+As such, buses and cyclists are competing for space with the general traffic, impacting on the attractiveness for pedestrians, cyclists and bus users of these sustainable transport modes.